About EE, Field Trips, Classes and More

 You may view and register for classes once logged-in to Eastside’s membership site HERE.

-Members of Eastside Explorers will receive a discounted Registration/Facility Fee of $38 per family for the entire semester.
+Members of Eastside Explorers who wish to enroll in one or more classes will have a Registration/Facility Fee of $55 per family for the entire semester.

 We have uploaded a helpful video tutorial to aide in the registration and payment process.